buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcSlab.md

 ![voiding](../../../../figures/ifcslab-floor.png)

-Figure ELEMENTEDCASE &mdash; A timber construction slab decomposed into parts.
+Figure ELEMENTEDCASE — A timber construction slab decomposed into parts.

 ![A diagram of a precast hollowcore slab](../../../../figures/ifcslab-aggregation.png)

-Figure SLABAGG &mdash; A section showing a slab made from precast hollow core panels
+Figure SLABAGG — A section showing a slab made from precast hollow core panels

 #### IfcBeam